edusynch/moodle-quizaccess_edusynch/README.md

 ### Installation and setup

-After installing the plugin, you will see a new item on the side menu called EduSynch E-Proctoring.This is where you can setup/configure the plugin, as well as review data from each test session.
+After installing the plugin, you will see a new item on the side menu called EduSynch E-Proctoring.
+This is where you can setup/configure the plugin, as well as review data from each test session.

 To start using the plugin, click on the EduSynch E-Proctoring tab.
 You will then need to add 3 pieces of information: